 Using Facebook and Instagram for Recruiting

-- Facebook and Instagram advertising.
-While posting jobs to Facebook and promoting them is a lot like boosting a job on Indeed, the other way to use Facebook and Instagram is to actually run advertisements.
-This is kind of like your own little Super Bowl commercial for your job.
+You can, however, use Facebook and Instagram to run advertisements about jobs.
+This is kind of like your own little Super Bowl commercial for your open jobs.
 Your advertisement appears in front of people who may not be job seekers or actively looking for a job, but might be interested in your job...and who are similar to all the people who've shown interest for similar jobs.

 In the guide below, we'll talk through the basics of getting started with running ads on Facebook and Instagram for your job.
 While this overview walks through all the details in running your ads manually, you can also use a tool like Team Engine to automatically run ads, or you can hire a digital marketing firm to do the work for you.

 The Basics of Facebook & Instagram Ads for Hiring

 When you run an ad on Facebook or Instagram, people are going to see it in their newsfeed.
 It'll look something like this:

 The whole process of running ads can be confusing and somewhat intimidating, and there are people who have entire careers setting up these ads.
 We'll walk you through the basics to demystify the process.